LyudmilaKostanyan/vector-vs-list-performance/README.md

    - A random index is generated, and the element at that index is removed.
    - To ensure fair comparison, the element in both `std::vector` and `std::list` is found through linear iteration before removal, avoiding direct indexing in the vector.

-All algorithms are implemented with linear time complexity to maintain a fair comparison, ensuring that std::vector does not gain an advantage due to direct indexing during element removal.

 ## Example

 Here is an example of how the code works: